guirms/iqoption_trade_bot/README.md

 * With every victory restart the analysis.
 * When the analysis is restarted, the same parity will not be parsed unless all parities currently available have already been parsed.

+## Management
+The bot uses a management baseed on soros, stopping with 1 loss or 2 gains in a row.
+The initial value of trade is 2% of your balance.
+If this value is less than 2, the initial value will be 2.10.
+In soros management, if we get a gain, the next trade will have the same value as the first + the profit of this same trade.

 ## How the code works
 To understand the code, we need to understand the two files that accompany the main code.
 The first is _userdata_, inside of it, we have 5 lines: